jskatas.org Continuously Learn JavaScript. Your Way.

 const sorted = ['a', 'B', 'C']; assert.deepEqual(sorted, ['B', '\u{61}', 'C'].sort());

-depending on their position in the unicode table
+WHEN sorting THEN the order depends on the character's position in the unicode table

 considering the string from start to end